Log p-divisible groups associated to log 1-motives: Kato's classification theorem of log -divisible groups

-\begin{rmk} Let $S$ be a general fs log scheme whose underlying scheme is locally noetherian, and let $H=(H_n)_n$ be extension of an \'etale classical $p$-divisible group $H''$ by another classical $p$-divisible group $H'$.
+from the equivalence of categories (\ref{eq2.8}). \end{cor} \begin{rmk} Let $S$ be a general fs log scheme whose underlying scheme is locally noetherian, and let $H=(H_n)_n$ be extension of an \'etale classical $p$-divisible group $H''$ by another classical $p$-divisible group $H'$.
 For each $n$, we can make $H_n$ standard \'etale locally on $S$ by Theorem \ref{thm2.2}.
 With some more effort, we can make all $H_n$ standard at the same time over some \'etale neighborhood of any point $s\in S$.
 However, it is not clear to the authors how to construct a compatible system of monodromies at all levels. \end{rmk}

+We can however use the theorem to prove that log $p$-divisible groups are formally log smooth.